-- the host name and the IP-address of the device the website is accessed from
+- the host name and IP address of the device from which access is made

-Generally, webserver-logfiles stay saved for two weeks and then get deleted automatically.
-We do not pass this information to others, but we cannot exclude the possibility that this data will be looked at in case of illegal conduct.
+As a rule, web server log files are stored for two weeks and then automatically deleted.
+We do not pass on this data, but we cannot exclude the possibility that this data may be viewed in the event of unlawful behavior.